KevinTopollaj/Swift-Concurrency/README.md

 - `Threads` are the individual slices of a program that do pieces of work.

 - `Queues` are like pipelines of execution where we can request that work can be done at some point.

+## Main thread and main queue

+- `Main thread` is the one that starts our program, and it’s also the one where all our UI work must happen.

+-  Your `main queue` will always execute on the `main thread` and is therefore where you’ll be doing your UI work, it’s also possible that `other queues` might sometimes run on the `main thread` – the system is free to move things around in whatever way is most efficient.

+- If you’re on the `main queue` then you’re definitely on the `main thread`.

+- Being on the `main thread` doesn’t automatically mean you’re on the `main queue`, a different queue could temporarily be running on the `main thread`.